gaelian/blog-binary-balance/README.md

-# gaelian.github.io
+# blog-binary-balance
-My personal blog.
+The repository for Gaelian Ditchburn's blog.